xupengfei-dr/RSHR_Plus/README.md

 🚀 This repository provides the official implementation of **RSHR**, a lightweight framework for **Remote Sensing Visual Question Answering (RSVQA)**.
 RSHR addresses two key challenges in RSVQA:
-(1) the visual domain gap between natural images and remote sensing imagery, and
-(2) the inefficiency of Transformer-based reasoning over long multimodal sequences.
+(1) the visual domain gap between natural images and remote sensing imagery (2) the inefficiency of Transformer-based reasoning over long multimodal sequences.

 ---

-Notes 🧩
+## Notes 🧩
 Upon paper acceptance, the repository will be fully synchronized with the camera-ready version, including detailed instructions, pretrained models, and additional analysis.